Crystal-Photonics/crystalTestFrameworkApp/README.md

 * Running multiple tests at a time (as long as they don't use the same devices)

 ## Installation
+Note that building the dependencies as well as the Crystal Test Framework itself requires about 10GB of RAM if you use parallel jobs.
+A computer with 16+GB of RAM is recommended.
+8GB works too if you reduce the number of parallel jobs to 3 or so at the cost of increased build times.
+For the dependency build the `CORES` variable is set to however many cores your computer has in line 7 of [linuxsetup.sh](linuxsetup.sh) or [setup_windows.bat](setup_windows.bat).
+You can set that variable to a lower number should the build run out of memory.
+For the build of the Crystal Test Framework itself go to Qt Creator, on the left side `Projects`, `Build`, open the `Make` details and set the number of parallel jobs accordingly.

 ### List of Dependencies
 * C++17
 * Qt 5.13 (slightly older or newer versions should be ok, but require setting the version in the build script)
+  * Qt Script
+  * Qt Serialport
+  * Qt SVG
 * git
 * LibUSB 1.0
 * LimeReport